settylab/convert2anndata/Readme.md

 write_h5ad(ad, "/path/to/output_file.h5ad")
 ```

+Find the reference manual on the homepage: https://settylab.github.io/convert2anndata
-You can retrive the documentation through `?convert_to_anndata` for any of functions.
+You can also retrive the documentation through `?convert_to_anndata` for any of functions.

 ## Function Reference